-Medical screening for Obesity, Insulin Resistance, and Type II Diabetes is focused on identifying individual risk factors such as high fasting blood sugar.
+Medical screening for obesity, insulin resistance, and type II diabetes is focused on identifying individual risk factors such as high fasting blood sugar.
+Even with this approach, fasting insulin level can be more sensitive yet is seldom screened by primary care professionals.

-The link between Diabetes and poor blood-sugar control to cardiovascular disease, cancer, and dementia goes much deeper than just high fasting blood sugar and other individual risk factors.
+The link between type II diabetes and poor blood-sugar control to cardiovascular disease, cancer, and dementia goes much deeper than just high fasting blood sugar and other individual risk factors.

-Just the mere presence of risk factors is already enough to increase your risk for later health problems.
+Just the mere presence of risk factors is already enough to increase your risk of diabesity and later health problems.

 So if you’ve tacked on an extra 10-15 pounds over the last few years, despite your bloodwork looking “normal”, this article is for you.

-It is no longer safe to “wait” for a diagnosis to take action toward your health.
+As the prevalence of metabolic disease continues to rise, It is no longer safe to “wait” for a diagnosis to take action toward your health.
+There are plenty of warning signs before a metabolic disease presents itself in full form.

 What Happened to “Eat this, Not That?”

-While it can be easy to point the finger to limitations of current “treatment”, standard nutrition advice over the last 20-30 years has not been so helpful either…
+While it can be easy to point the finger at the limitations of current “treatment”, standard nutrition advice over the last 20-30 years has not been so helpful either…

 I personally feel that this reflects successful lobbying from key players in the food industry, not sound nutrition advice.